-"People don't care how much you know, until they know how much you care!"
+"People don't care about how much you know, until they know how much you care!"

-I am Mrs. Troutman---Feldwood Elementary's School Counselor.
-This is my 9th year serving in this capacity and I absolutely love what I do!
+I am Ms. Troutman---Feldwood Elementary's Professional School Counselor.
+This is my 10th year serving in this capacity and I absolutely love what I do!
 I thoroughly enjoy being a school counselor because I get to work with students, faculty, parents and the community.

 I achieved a Bachelor of Science degree in Elementary Education from the University of North Carolina at Greensboro.
 I obtained my Master's degree in School Counseling from Argosy University.